Apparently we have a pandemic on our hands and this pandemic needs a solution.

 Why am I saying there is a link between zinc and the severity of the coronavirus?
 By looking at patterns of evidence like the fact that the elderly which one of the most at-risk groups for having serious complications with the virus, is frequently shown to be deficient in zinc.
 The immunocompromised are also hard hit, and I already presented the evidence for zinc and the immune system.
 Low zinc levels play a factor in a variety of different health conditions, including diabetes and heart disease.
 Loss of taste and smell is now being reported as a common symptom of COVID-19.
 This symptom is interesting because the loss of smell and taste is also a sign of zinc deficiency, which would make sense if the person who contracted the virus already had low zinc levels, which became even lower when zinc is being used by the body to fight the virus.

-What, unfortunately, not enough people are aware of is that zinc has already been proven to inhibit coronaviruses, and zinc ionophores block the replication the viruses in cell culture.
+Unfortunately, not enough people are aware that zinc has already been proven to inhibit coronaviruses, and zinc ionophores block the replication the viruses in cell culture.
 However, this study got a lot of pushback with people saying that zinc can’t get inside the cell without a zinc ionophore.

 Chloroquine and hydroxychloroquine, which I am sure everyone has heard about in regards to the coronavirus, are zinc ionophores, and their effectiveness is completely zinc-dependent.
 Dr. Anthony Cardillo, who is currently one of the medical doctors running a trial on hydroxychloroquine did this interview stating the following: “What we are finding clinically with outpatients is that it really only works in conjunction with zinc.
 The hydroxychloroquine opens the zinc channel.
 The zinc goes into the cell.
 It then blocks the replication of the virus.”
 He also states in his interview that because people take hydroxychloroquine for other diseases that it should be reserved for very sick patients, or we risk blowing through our supply, which is necessary for treating other diseases.
 As far as his results with the study so far, Dr. Anthony Cardillo states, “Every patient I have prescribed it to has been very very ill and within 8-12 hours they were basically symptom-free.”
 He also states again in the interview that the success of hydroxychloroquine only has efficacy when taken with zinc.